The people who joined the BBC boycott in solidarity with Gary Lineker

 It was not only the BBC’s Premier League coverage that was impacted on Saturday as morning talk show Fighting Talk was replaced by two football podcasts.

-Murray, a former host of Match Of The Day 2 who also works on the broadcaster’s music output, wrote on Twitter that the decision was made “for obvious reasons” and was taken by “the entire FT team and myself”.
+Murray, a former host of Match of the Day 2 who also works on the broadcaster’s music output, wrote on Twitter the decision was made “for obvious reasons” and that it was taken by “the entire FT team and myself”.

 It’s always such a privilege to work with BBC MOTD.
 But tomorrow I have taken the decision to stand down from my punditry duties. @GaryLineker